A rare and stunning Philodendron is the Philodendron Paraiso Verde plant.

 If your Philodendron Paraiso plant has a lot of irregular vines, prune it every few weeks for a neat and clean look.

-On the other hand, if you think the vines are too small and looking well, skip pruning until they grow longer.
+On the other hand, if you think the vines are too small and look well, skip pruning until they grow longer.

-When pruning, ensure that you use some rubbing alcohol on your pruning shears beforehand.
-Moreover, as you go over your Philodendron Paraiso plant, look for any signs of disease, such as necrotizing spots or similar abnormal changes.
+When pruning, use some rubbing alcohol on your pruning shears beforehand.
+Moreover, as you review your Philodendron Paraiso plant, look for any signs of disease, such as necrotizing spots or similar abnormal changes.

 The periodical pruning will help your plant grow new, healthier leaves, become bushier, and redirect its nutrient supply to juvenile vines.